 The results are consistent with the hand calculation, in that all Pathfinder calculations are slightly longer than the hand calculations.
-The SFPE results are shorter than the Steering results because the SFPE calculation neglects occupant size, so has a shorter path.
-In addition, the SFPE Evacuation Chair case is faster than the Steering case because there is no interference between the chairs moving down the stairs with the assistants returning up the stairs.
+The SFPE results are shorter than the Steering results primarily because the stair speeds down and up use the faster SFPE stair speed factors.
 The results are also similar to the Exodus results.